elastic/kibana/docs/development/core/public/kibana-plugin-core-public.app.meta.md

 ## Remarks

-Used for global search results (where available).
+Used to populate navigational search results (where available).
+Can be updated using the [App.updater$](./kibana-plugin-core-public.app.updater_.md) observable.
+See  for more details.

 ## Example